-Bryn Mawr is a very ethnically-diverse town.
+Bryn Mawr is an extremely ethnically-diverse town.
 The people who call Bryn Mawr home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bryn Mawr residents report their race to be White, followed by Asian.
 Important ancestries of people in Bryn Mawr include German, English, Italian, and Polish.

 The most common language spoken in Bryn Mawr is English.
-Other important languages spoken here include Chinese and French.
+Other important languages spoken here include Chinese and Spanish.